 You temporarily care for a rescue cat in your own home.

 You give them everything you would give a cat of your own - food, company and most of all, lots of love!

 The rescue organisation pays the vet bills, provides ongoing support and promotes the cat for adoption (with your involvement).

 You can foster a cat (or a kitten) short term or long term.
-Even a few days is worthwhile.
+Even fostering for a few days is worthwhile.
 It might just mean the difference between life and death of the rescue cat.

 Sponsorship is another name for regular giving.
-You pledge to give a specified amount of money for a certain time (e.g. $50 every month for 12 months) to the rescue organisation of your choice.
+You pledge to give a specified amount of money for a period of time (e.g. $50 every month for 12 months) to the rescue organisation of your choice.
 This type of giving helps the organisation better plan for the year ahead.
 Sponsors can be individual or corporate.

 Most cat rescue organisations are not-for-profit and run entirely by volunteers.
 There are many ways to lend a hand.
 For example, you could:

 work a shift at a shelter helping to wash blankets, clean litter trays, feed and socialise the kitties

 offer your skills (e.g. word processing, graphics, web-design) to help promote the organisation

 help to organise a fundraising event.